northstowekarate/northstowekarate.github.io/training/index.md

 Parking is available outside.
 Additional parking can be found nearby at either Pathfinder Primary School or Longstanton Park and Ride.

 <iframe title="Map to Northstowe Karate Club" src="https://www.google.com/maps/embed?pb=!1m14!1m8!1m3!1d2440.596309193821!2d0.0479411!3d52.2870305!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x47d875d0a30dc935%3A0xdf1f6f7f737e8109!2sNorthstowe%20Karate%20Club!5e0!3m2!1sen!2suk!4v1767020089596!5m2!1sen!2suk" width="600" height="450" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>

-## Funding
-Northstowe Karate Club has been awarded funding to help with the running costs of the club.
-The club wants to be as accessible as possible, and has allocated some of this funding towards helping those on lower incomes attend.
-We are able to support up to 4 students with:

-* 1 annual membership
-* A dogi (uniform) plus belt
-* First grading

-If you would like to apply, please [get in touch](/contact/) for a confidential conversation.
-The application is self‑assessed, so no evidence is required.
-Unfortunately, we cannot assist with lesson fees, but we may be able to reach an agreement, so please get in touch.

 <!-- training data is served from /static/data/upcoming-events.json (canonical source for events and sessions) -->
 <script>